 Other problems that can be associated with a broody hen include the following:

-- A broody hen that is incubating unfertilized eggs may continue sitting on her nest well past the 21-day mark.
-She will keep them warm, not realizing that they will never hatch because there are no developing chicks inside.
+- A broody hen incubating unfertilized eggs may continue sitting on her nest well past the 21-day mark.
+She will keep them warm, not realizing they will never hatch since the inside has no developing chicks.
 The extended period of not eating, drinking, or exercising enough can result in the hen becoming ill or even dying.

-Some chicken owners may decide to allow their broody hens to sit on their nests.
-Maybe you feel it is time to grow your flock or replace older hens, and want to have more chicks.
+Some chicken owners may allow their broody hens to sit on their nests.
+Maybe you feel it is time to grow your flock.
+Or replace older hens and want to have more chicks.

 Perhaps you want to give or sell baby chicks to someone else interested in hen-keeping.
-You might even want to nurture your broody hen’s instinct to take care of her eggs, even if you didn’t plan on having chicks this year.
+You might even want to nurture your broody hen’s instinct to tend the eggs, even if you didn’t plan on having chicks this year.

-Because laying hens have been bred selectively for generations to not have an instinct for raising chicks, many hens will not become broody.
-For people that want to have a regular way to refresh their flock, having to purchase fertilized eggs or recently-hatched chicks can get expensive.
+Because laying hens have been bred selectively for generations to avoid an instinct for raising chicks, many hens will not become broody.
+However, there are certain breeds known for their broodiness.
+But purchasing fertilized eggs or recently hatched chicks can get expensive for people who like to have a regular way to refresh their flock.

 How Can I Stop A Broody Hen?

-There are a number of ways you can do attempt to do this if you feel you need to.
-The absolute best way to handle a broody hen is to not allow them to get broody in the first place.
-The instinct to care for a nest of eggs is usually triggered by the presence of a pile of eggs.
+There are several ways you can attempt to do this if you need to.
+The best way to handle a broody hen is to prevent them from getting broody in the first place.
+The instinct to care for a nest of eggs gets triggered by the presence of a pile of eggs.

-By removing your flock’s eggs promptly each day, your hens will be less likely to go broody.
-Also, by making sure that your hens have multiple places in which to lay their eggs, eggs may be scattered instead of piled in your coop.
+Your hens will be less likely to go broody if you remove your flock’s eggs every day.
+Also, by ensuring that your hens have multiple places to lay their eggs, they may be scattered instead of piled in your coop.

-You can add another egg box if all of your hens’ eggs end up in the same place each day!
-However, if your hen is already broody, and you either do not have fertilized eggs or you do not wish for more chicks.
-You can choose to let it run its course and see if your hen simply gives up.
-Or, you can be more proactive and attempt to convince your hen to stop being broody.
+You can add another egg box if all of your hens’ eggs end up in the same place!
+However, if your hen is already broody, you either do not have fertilized eggs or do not wish for more chicks.
+You can let the hen run its course and see if it gives up.
+Or, you can be more proactive and convince your hen to stop being broody.

-Here are four tips on how to handle your broody hen, if you want your hen to stop being broody soon:
+Here are four tips on how to handle your broody hen if you want it to stop being broody soon:

-Your hen’s instinct is to stay on her nest as much as possible.
-If you keep removing her from the nest area throughout the day, her eggs will get colder.
+Your hen’s instinct is to stay in her nest as much as possible.
+If you constantly remove her from the nest area throughout the day, her eggs will get colder.
 Not only will this make any eggs non-viable, but the hen is also likely to give up and stop trying to sit on her nest.

 2. Close the Nest Area

-If you keep removing the eggs but your hen keeps sitting in the same location, you may need to close the nest down.
-Block her selected box off with cardboard or an object, so that she cannot use that area.
-Although she may just choose a different place to nest, she will likely decide it’s not a good time to hatch some eggs.
+If you keep removing the eggs, and your hen still sits in the exact location, you may need to close the nest down.
+Block the hen selected box off with cardboard or any object so it cannot use that area.
+Although the hen may choose a different place to nest, it will likely decide it’s not a good time to hatch some eggs.

 3. Destroy the Nesting Box

 If you are struggling with a broody hen, however, you may want to make the nests less hospitable.
-Remove extra bedding and the broody hen might decide it’s not comfortable enough to sit in long-term.
+Remove extra bedding—the broody hen might decide it’s not conducive enough to sit in long-term.

 4. Bring out the Broody Hens